How to scrape Google AI Mode: citation pills + place cards

 Why scrape Google AI Mode responses?

-- Dynamic response loading with real-time context and updates
+- Streamed loading with mid-response updates

 Use cases:

-- AI Research: Study citation patterns and source attribution
+- AI research.
+Study citation patterns and source attribution.

 Compare this with scraping Google Gemini to understand the differences in Google’s AI implementations.